taraskrasiuk/ssh_ec2_config_generator/README.md

 After generation a file use command:

+Put a correct path to generated config file

 ``
-// put a correct path to generated config file ssh -F ~/.ssh/ec2_cfg.config instance-527f9a0
+ssh -F ~/.ssh/ec2_cfg.config instance-527f9a0
 ``